Eplerenone Side Effects

 Applies to eplerenone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking eplerenone:Less common
+You should check with your doctor immediately if any of these side effects occur when taking eplerenone:Less common

 - Excess of cholesterol in the blood